gainwell-ohio/spbm/docs/UPDL_Criteria/Infectious_Disease_Agents/antivirals-hepatitis-c.md

 All HCV DAAs require clinical prior authorization.
 Only regimens recommended by the American Association for the Study of Liver Diseases (AASLD) will be approved.

-Please see the [Hepatitis C Direct Acting Antiviral Prior Authorization Form](https://pharmacy.medicaid.ohio.gov/sites/default/files/HepC_PA_Form_20211119.pdf#overlay-context=prior-authorization) <https://pharmacy.medicaid.ohio.gov/sites/default/files/HepC_PA_Form_20211119.pdf#overlay-context=prior-authorization>for criteria and the most recent regimens recommended by the American Association for the Study of Liver Diseases (AASLD)
+Please see the [Hepatitis C Direct Acting Antiviral Prior Authorization Form](https://pharmacy.medicaid.ohio.gov/sites/default/files/HepC_PA_Form_20211119.pdf#overlay-context=prior-authorization) for criteria and the most recent regimens recommended by the American Association for the Study of Liver Diseases (AASLD)

-**ADDITIONAL INFORMATION TO AID IN THE FINAL DECISION**
+**ADDITIONAL INFORMATION TO AID IN THE FINAL DECISION:**

 - Pegylated Interferons have a Black Box Warning which indicates that a patient should be monitored closely with periodic clinical and laboratory evaluations.